Rare celestial phenomena to see in Germany

 The total lunar eclipse is a rare spectacle, although it outnumbers the solar eclipse by a few hundred times in a century.
 Observing them – if you want to do without sleep – is certainly worthwhile for fans of such celestial events.

-If you don’t want to wait a few years for the next one after the lunar eclipse in 2022, you can admire the shooting stars of the Eta Aquarids or the Lyrids, for example.
+If you don’t want to wait a few years after the lunar eclipse in 2022, you can admire the shooting stars of the Eta Aquarids or the Lyrids, for example.
 These always occur at the same time every year and can also often be observed from Germany.(mda)

 #Rare #celestial #phenomena #Germany